MatthewWaldner/sepsis/README.md

 ## Preparing the .fastg File

 ## Preparing the .BAM File

-If a reference assebmler other than minimap2 is used to generate the .BAM file, the user will have to manually use samttols to sort an index the produced .BAM file.
+If a reference assebmler other than minimap2 is used to generate the .BAM file, the user will have to manually use samtools to sort an index the produced .BAM file.

 ## Running SepSIS